CuriousGeorge121/infosys222/week01/week01.md

 ## <i class="fa fa-phone"></i> Communication
 - Discussion Forum: This is the primary platform for Q&A related to any course material and administrative matter.
 Please check if your question has been asked and answered before posting one

 - Email: Use it for _private message_ only.
-Direct all administrative matter and lab material to the course coordinator; lecture material and assessment question to the lecturer
+Direct all administrative matter and lab material to the coordinator; lecture material and assessment question to the lecturer

 - Office Hour: By appointment only (Mon 12:00-13:00)